Stories from the Class of 2022

 “One of my special memories is being granted the Réalta Scholarship, because initially I was going to do only the Bachelor’s degree…this enabled me to pursue a Masters and do an internship.
 With this you get one year of experience, and it made a huge difference to me getting a job straight out of college.
 During the internship is when I got into a graduate programme, so I feel it really helped me a lot.”

-Samson starts work at Eli Lilly on their graduate programme on the same day he graduate.
+Samson starts work at Eli Lilly on their graduate programme on the same day he graduates.

 “I’ll be a cleaning process engineer, because that’s what I worked on in my internship and thesis.”